Wet season in Phuket - Great time to visit!

 Low season ....
 From May to October we enter the South West monsoon season, meaning prevailing winds are from the South West, coming across the Indian Ocean bringing (on average) more rain than the high season.
 The winds also mean that the beaches are sometimes too rough for swimming.
 Many guidebooks and travel agents will tell you the weather is always bad at this time of year and many people believe it.
 Of course, that's nonsense.

 • Low Season Hotel Prices are Great!
-Book Online Here :)
+Check @ Agoda.com

 Low season rocks.
 Low season is a great time to visit Phuket and the rest of Thailand.
 That is, so long as you don't mind occasional rain and don't want to sit on a beach for 2 weeks.
-You'll get sun most of the time, most days are hot and you start to wish it WOULD rain just to cool things off!
+You'll get sun much of the time, most days are hot and you start to wish it WOULD rain just to cool things off!
 The rain that does fall mostly comes right at the start and end of the season.
-For example we had a wet start to June this year, but most of the rest of the month was great weather.
-Now you might be unlucky and get a few days of wet weather but there's plenty you can do here on a wet day.
+May, September and October are (on average) the wettest months in Phuket.
+Now you might be unlucky at any time and get a few days of wet weather but don't worry - there's plenty you can do here on a wet day.

 • Things to Do in Phuket on a Rainy Day

-The "low season monsoon rains every day" myth is why I started a weather page on the Sunrise Divers website many years ago.
+The "low season monsoon rains every day" myth (and it is totally a myth) is why I started a weather page on the Sunrise Divers website many years ago.
 To record the weather and show what it's really like, rather than relying on averages and forecasts that always say "chance of a thunderstorm".
 My parents have visited from the UK a couple of times in July and I guess we had 80% good weather and the little rain that fell never stopped us doing anything.
-Last year they came in April and there was more rain than the low season!
+They also visited one time in April and there was more rain than the low season!
 Ah, Pacha Mama playing tricks on us.

 In 2006 I started my personal Phuket Weather Blog.
 If you take a look at the blog archives you'll see what the weather was really like.
-As for what it will be like - it's anyone's guess, though you can find a whole load of weather related links on my weather blog that may help.
+As for what it will be like - it's anyone's guess, I don't trust forecasts, though you can find a whole load of weather related links on my weather blog that may help.

 You can do anything in low season that you can in high season.
 And there are advantages.
 Main advantage?
 HOTEL PRICES - a bargain can be had in the summer as hotels compete for limited numbers of guests.
 Big resorts drop prices dramatically, while cheap guesthouse rooms can be down to a few hundred Baht.
 Another plus - the colour Green - many locals call this time of year the Green season, as the rain that does fall is lapped up by the tropical plants that cover Phuket.
 Another plus - less crowds.
 Yep, this is not package tourist season, so you have more space to move, more room on the beach, less crowds at the main sights, less divers in the water, more breathing space in the restaurants.

-Sure it rains sometimes, sure you will have wet and windy days now and then, but you get way more sun than rain.
+Sure it rains sometimes, sure you will have wet and windy days now and then, but you will almost certainly get way more sun than rain.
 Check out my weather pages for the reports and I hope to see you in Phuket this summer!
 Bring your umbrella and factor 30.

 My Phuket Hotel Recommendations